 The Push for Rainbow Talent in Global Mobility – Part 1

 The Push for Rainbow Talent in Global Mobility is a series we created for Pride Month to raise awareness of the issues diverse talent might experience in the realm of Global Mobility.
-Although international organizations have a Diversity, Equity, and Inclusion (DEI) objective, according to a report by KPMG (2018), many need to catch up due to failure to understand how Diversity, Equity, and Inclusion impact Global Mobility.
+Although international organizations have a Diversity, Equity, and Inclusion (DEI) objective, many need to catch up due to a lack of understanding of how DEI impacts Global Mobility.

-While I understand that we might not need to develop a DEI strategy ONLY for Global Mobility, we should still include Global Mobility in our Diversity, Equity, and Inclusion goals.
+Global Mobility Programs often do not require specific Diversity and Inclusion objectives as part of their strategy.
+While I understand that we might not need to develop an inclusion strategy ONLY for Global Mobility, we should still include Global Mobility in our Diversity, Equity, and Inclusion goals.

-How we define Rainbow Talent
+How do we define Rainbow Talent and Lifestyle Expats

-As there are many different groups and changing identities I would like to summarize them under the umbrella of all colors by the term “Rainbow Talent.”
-I’m using this term as an inclusive summary of the following groups:
+As there are many different groups and changing identities, I would like to summarize them under the umbrella of all colors by the term Rainbow Talent and Lifestyle Expats.

-- Women of all skin colors,
+• Women of all skin colors,

-- BIPOC: The acronym BIPOC refers to black, indigenous, and other people of color and aims to emphasize the historical oppression of black and indigenous people.
+• BIPOC: The acronym BIPOC refers to black, indigenous, and other people of color and aims to emphasize the historical oppression of black and indigenous people.

-- LGBTQIA+: LGBTQIA+ stands for Lesbian, Gay, Transgender, Queer, and other sexual identities and genders.
+• LGBTQIA+: LGBTQIA+ stands for Lesbian, Gay, Transgender, Queer, and other sexual identities and genders.

-- Religious and other marginalized groups in your home and host countries,
+• Religious and other marginalized groups in your home and host countries,

-- People with disabilities
+• People with disabilities

 You will often see unconscious bias because the Sponsoring Manager assumes that a woman has a house to keep and children to raise.
-They would not assume this for male talent.
+They would not believe this for male talent.
 Sometimes the prejudice is just as simple as “women don’t do this kind of job or can’t work in this country.”

 Or there is the assumption that a married gay couple would have a hard time in specific locations because of the lack of legal acceptance of their marriage.
 Sometimes members of the LGBTQIA+ community are not even out of the closet within their companies.
 Although society has become much more open in the last 20 years, we must remember there could be many reasons why employees might not want to disclose everything about themselves to their employers.